AdrianSkar/markdown/fcc_template.md

 ### Code explanation
 - `Math.random()` generates our random number between 0 and ≈ 0.9.
 - Before multiplying it, ir resolves the part between parenthesis `(myMax - myMin + 1)`.
-- The result of that multplication is followed by adding `mYMin` and then "rounded" to the largest integer less than or equal to it (eg: 9.9 would result in 9)
+- The result of that multiplication is followed by adding `myMin` and then "rounded" to the largest integer less than or equal to it (eg: 9.9 would result in 9)
 If our values were `myMin = 1, myMax= 10`, one result could be the following:
 · a) `Math.random() = 0.8244326990411024`
 · b) `(myMax - myMin + 1) = 10 - 1 + 1 -> 10`